unicef/design-system/guidelines.md

 4. The order of the buttons should be from left tor right: from least important action to primary/main action.

-5. Danger actions
+5. Danger buttons.
     1. Are exclusively reserved for destruction actions (such as delete an item).
     2. Require to display a confirmation popup before performing the action or present an undo alternative after destroying the element.

 ## Modal windows (Popups)